Morlabs/BasedAgent/Docs/!KEYDOCS%20README%20FIRST!/BAAG Rewards Claim Guide.md

 ---

-## How much MOR have I earned as rewards?
+## How much BAAG have I earned as rewards?
 You need to go to the [Distribution](insert) contract, open the **"Contract"** tab, then the **"Read as Proxy"** tab.

 Don't forget to connect your wallet by clicking on the **"Connect to Web3"** button.